mdeforestbrown/https-github.com-mdeforestbrown-challenge-pseudonymization-avimoondra/INSTRUCTIONS.md

 ## Future Improvements

-- Add data validation rules for blood type
+- Add data validation/detection rules (e.g. for blood type)
+- Remove in-mem approach in favor of streaming (just including both for demo purposes)
 - Add progress logs for streaming
-- Remove in-mem approach in favor of streaming (just including both for demo purposes)
 - Better CLI flags (e.g. help, configuration options for batching or streaming, etc.)
 - Package as executable for easier distribution and use
 - Add linter/formatter for codebase
+- Consider a batching approach depending on parallel processing needs